olliw42/mLRS-docu/docs/ELRS.md

 ([back to main page](../README.md))

 In principle, any ELRS receiver which uses the ESP8285 chipset is supported.
-This page does not list all of them, but just some which are considered particularly usefull for being used as mLRS receiver, e.g., because their transmit power is >= 100 mW.
+This page does not list all of them, but just some which are considered particularly useful for being used as mLRS receiver, e.g., because their transmit power is >= 100 mW.

 ELRS receivers using a EPS32 chipset or ELRS transmitter modules are currently not (yet) supported.